Streaming enumeration on nested documents: Preliminaries

-A \vpa $\cA = (Q, \qinit, \Gamma, \delta, F)$ is said to be \emph{deterministic} if $|\qinit| =1$ and $\delta$ is a function subset of $(Q\,\times\opS \to Q\times \Gamma) \cup (Q\times\clS\times\Gamma \to Q)\cup (Q\times\noS \to Q)$.
+A \vpa $\cA = (Q, \Sigma, \Gamma, \delta, \qinit, F)$ is said to be \emph{deterministic} if $|\qinit| =1$ and $\delta$ is a function subset of $(Q\,\times\opS \to Q\times \Gamma) \cup (Q\times\clS\times\Gamma \to Q)\cup (Q\times\noS \to Q)$.
 We also say that $\cA$ is \emph{unambiguous} if, for every $w \in \cL(\cA)$, there exists exactly one accepting run of $\cA$ on $w$.
 In~\cite{AlurM04}, it is shown that for every \vpa there exists an equivalent deterministic \vpa of at most exponential size.

-\textbf{Enumeration with one-pass preprocessing and output-linear delay.} As it is common in the enumeration algorithms literature~\cite{Bagan06,Courcelle09,Segoufin13}, for our computational model we use Random Access Machines (RAM) with uniform cost measure, and addition and subtraction as basic operations~\cite{AhoHU74}.
+\textbf{Model of computation.} As it is common in the enumeration algorithms literature~\cite{Bagan06,Courcelle09,Segoufin13}, for our algorithms we assume the computational model of Random Access Machines (RAM) with uniform cost measure, and addition and subtraction as basic operations~\cite{AhoHU74}.
 We assume that a RAM has read-only input registers where the machine places the input, read-write work registers where it does the computation, and write-only output registers where it gives the output (i.e., the enumeration of the results).